WORK IN PROGRESS

 Things that don't work:

-- importing rigged meshes from Bethesda (includes the original NPC animation files base_anim).
-Solution: use the new 2.78 plugin to import and export the rigged mesh without animations (like the xnif for creatures).
+- importing skinned meshes from Bethesda's files creates issues with the skeleton (includes the original NPC animation files base_anim).
+Solution: use the new 2.78 plugin to import and export the skinned mesh without animations (like the xnif for creatures).

-- particle effects (need to test the "Use BSAnimationNode" option when exporting?).
+- particle effects.
 Solution: copy-paste from another mesh and edit them with NifSkope, or create with 3dsmax.

 - special flag strings like NC or NCO for "no collision".
 Solution: fix them in NifSkope after exporting.

-- animation: quaternions aren't supported.
-The conversion to rotation matrix when importing can create bugs around angle singularities (-180/180) that you'll need to fix manually, and you can't edit rotations in IPO curves and export the animated armature as you see it.
+- animation: quaternions aren't fully supported.
+The conversion to rotation matrix when importing can create bugs around angle singularities (-180/180) that you'll need to fix manually, and with quaternions edited in IPO curves the rotations can sometimes look different after exporting.

 - animation: importing KF doesn't work for Morrowind files.
 Solutions: you can manually copy each part of the KF file into its bones in a nif with NifSkope.